 On June 15, 1916, the Boy Scouts of America was officially chartered by Congress with the stated purpose to promote "the ability of boys to do things for themselves and others, to train them in Scoutcraft, and to teach them patriotism, courage, self-reliance, and kindred virtues. ..."
-Toward this purpose, major activities of the National Council include merchandise sales, magazine publications, and the coordination of national events.
-The National Council also provides local councils with program materials and support in the areas of membership growth, fundraising, communications, administration, insurance, employee benefits, investment management, and human resources.
+Toward this purpose, major activities of the National Council provides local councils with program materials and support in the areas of membership growth, fundraising, communications, administration, insurance, employee benefits, investment management, and human resources.
+The National Council also include merchandise sales, magazine publications, and the coordination of national events.

 Consolidation.
-The consolidated financial statements combine the accounts and results of operations and activities of the National Council of the Boy Scouts of America and its affiliates (National Council): Learning for Life; the Learning for Life Foundation; BSA Asset Management, LLC; BSA Commingled Endowment Fund, LP (Partnership); the Boy Scouts of America National Foundation, NewWorld19, LLC; and Arrow WV, Inc. The NewWorld19, LLC was formed in 2015 to host the 2019 World Jamboree with Asociación de Scouts Mexico, A.C. and Scouts Canada.
+The consolidated financial statements combine the accounts and results of operations and activities of the National Council of the Boy Scouts of America and its affiliates (National Council): Learning for Life; the Learning for Life Foundation; BSA Asset Management, LLC (BSAAM); BSA Commingled Endowment Fund, LP (Partnership); the Boy Scouts of America National Foundation, NewWorld19, LLC; and Arrow WV, Inc. The NewWorld19, LLC was formed in 2015 to host the 2019 World Jamboree with Asociación de Scouts Mexico, A.C. and Scouts Canada.
 Arrow WV, Inc. was formed in 2009 to develop the future home of the national Scout jamboree and a new high-adventure base, the Summit.
-The BSA Asset Management, LLC is the General Partner of the Partnership, whose limited partners consist primarily of the National Council and local councils.
+The National Council is the sole member of BSAAM, and BSAAM is the General Partner of the Partnership, whose limited partners consist primarily of National Council and local councils.
+Thus, the National Council has a limited partner interest in the Partnership as well as a general partner interest as the sole member of BSAAM.
+As such, the financial statements include the consolidation of the Partnership's assets, liabilities, capital, and operations.
 The limited partner interest of the local councils in the Partnership is presented in the consolidated financial statements as a noncontrolling interest.
 Other results of operations and activities of local councils are not included.
 All significant intercompany transactions have been eliminated.